k-zubi/cds-205-raspberry-pi/README.md

 # cds-205-raspberry-pi

-Computer Science (cds-205) HS24: Raspberry Pi Project
+Raspberry Pi Project for Computer Science (cds-205) HS24 (Bachelor in Artificial Intelligence in Software Engineering at the University of Applied Sciences of the Grisons)